svvchen/pyprojects/README.md

 **Notes on v1:**

+* Champion name matching is hard, even with fuzzy matching.
   * Added an adjustment ratio to Karma, since Reddit has a karma system on their posts.
-Did this by analyzing data on Karma (the champion) vs karma (Reddit system) manually to develop a mentiRioton ratio.
-Was horrible, and data's still really inaccurate, but doesn't matter because nobody cares about the champion Karma.
+Did this by analyzing data on Karma (the champion) vs karma (Reddit system) manually to develop a mention ratio.
+The data is still really inaccurate, but doesn't matter because nobody cares about the champion Karma.
-* Realizing that Twitch has a similar problem (twitch.tv -- league is regularly streamed there).
-Curse you Riot Games.
+  * Realizing that Twitch has a similar problem (twitch.tv -- league is regularly streamed there), so may have to do this with him as well.
+* Realizing that I should add more name alternatives in my name dictionary.
+Example: nobody types "Master Yi" -- I should be searching on Yi as well.
+It'd be even better if I could tighten fuzz.ratio for that name (don't want to match on things like "yee" or "yo").

 ## Rhyme highlighter